maehw/ms-teams-hand-detector/README.md

 ## What is this?

 The Python script in this repository detects when meeting participants in Microsoft Teams meetings raise or lower their virtual hand.
+Microsoft did not seem to provide an application programming interface (API) ([Microsoft Q&A: Is there a way to detect raised hand during an online meeting using API](https://docs.microsoft.com/en-us/answers/questions/173770/is-there-a-way-to-detect-raised-hand-during-an-onl.html)), so this project has been started as a workaround.
+Related: [Microsoft Support: Raise your hand in a Teams meeting / See who has their hand raised](https://support.microsoft.com/en-us/office/raise-your-hand-in-a-teams-meeting-bb2dd8e1-e6bd-43a6-85cf-30822667b372).

 The detection result is output to the console (standard output).
 Additionally, a string can be sent to a serial device when a hand is raised or lowered.
 Currently only two state transitions cause those events: *no hand → first hand* and *at least one hand → no hand* (e.g. not also one hand → two hands).